Mayankc72/leads_analysis/README.md

         having problems in affording the courses.

-    o Social media marketing is one of the top sources from were the leads are generated.
+    o Social media marketing is one of the top sources from where the leads are generated.